You will be able to apply for your Miami-Dade County bail bond directly online without needing to come into our office - available to you 24/7!

 In most situations, the bail amount is more than the person who was arrested can afford on their own.
-Therefore, he or she typically pays 10% of the court ordered bail amount to a bail bondsman for a state bond or 15% for a federal bond.
-The bail bonds agent then provides a surety bond guaranteeing the court the full bail amount.
+Therefore, he or she typically pays 10% of the court ordered bail amount to a bail bondsman agent who then provides a surety bond guaranteeing the court the full bail amount.
 If the accused does not show up to his or her court date as promised, the bail bondsman is responsible for paying the court the full amount of bail which was originally set.
-However, the accused will most likely be charged with a failure to appear and issued a warrant for their arrest.

 We service all cities throughout Miami-Dade County, including: